 With the backing of a New Zealand government loan guarantee, and the beneficial repayment conditions that support created, the buyer signed up.

-In fact, chief financial officer Tobin Blathwayt believes NZECO’s loan guarantee product could prove just the enticement to get many potential customers across the line.
+In fact, chief financial officer Tobin Blathwayt believes NZEC’s loan guarantee product could prove just the enticement to get many potential customers across the line.

 “I believe a number of our customers will bite,” he says.
 “This gives us an opportunity to boost sales into overseas markets, as our customers would enjoy the significant savings from the machinery in advance of the cash payments for the slicers.”